hunterh37/DicyaninMultiPeer/README.md

-# DicyaninMultiDeviceMP 🎮 🔄 🌐
+# DicyaninMultiPeer 🎮 🔄 🌐

 > Create stunning multi-device AR/VR experiences with ease!
 This powerful Swift package enables seamless synchronization of 3D content across Apple devices, making it perfect for collaborative AR applications, interactive presentations, and immersive multi-user experiences.
 Built on top of RealityKit and MultipeerConnectivity, it handles all the complex networking and synchronization logic so you can focus on creating amazing experiences. 🚀